 The eLearning industry is growing at an incredible pace.
 Between 2015 and 2025 eLearning could grow 300%, meaning more and more companies will be investing in eLearning, and others will be expecting it to be offered.

 With this high demand, learning professionals must know how to efficiently create high-quality online modules and courses.
 To do so, there needs to be a clear, repeatable eLearning development process.
-If you have a concrete set of steps to follow, you’re always going to have a map for your creation process and be able to maintain your module output without sacrificing quality.
+If you have a concrete set of steps to follow, you’re always going to have a map for your creative process and be able to maintain your module output without sacrificing quality.

 The following steps will guide you through the entire module development process.
 They’ll push you to think deeply about the goals you’re hoping to achieve, the audience you’re targeting, and the ways you’re going to promote the eLearning module when it’s done.
 Essentially, these steps will guide you through the entire development process, from beginning to end and beyond.